pub trait MapAccess<'de> {

 K: DeserializeSeed<'de>,

-for the next key in the map, or Ok(None)
+This returns Ok(Some(key)) for the next key in the map, or Ok(None)

 if there are no more remaining entries.

-implementations should typically use
+Deserialize implementations should typically use

-or MapAccess::next_entry
+MapAccess::next_key or MapAccess::next_entry instead.

 Sourcefn next_value_seed<V>(&mut self, seed: V) -> Result<V::Value, Self::Error>where